-There will also be a test of tone alert radios scheduled for the evening of Oct.
-5. If the tone alert radio doesn't automatically activate, residents should contact their respective county emergency management office.
+Additionally, there will be a test of tone alert radios scheduled for Wednesday morning.
+If the tone alert radio doesn't automatically activate, residents should contact their respective county emergency management office.
 In Benton County, call 509-628-2600.
 In Franklin County, call 509-545-3546.